dgwartney/flask-rest/README.md

 ## Prerequisites

-- VM, PC, or latop to run
+- VM, PC, or laptop to run
-- Python 3.6 environment with Flask package
+- Python 3.7 or later environment with Flask package
 - ngrok [here](https://ngrok.com/)